-For all the markets available on 1st half bets, you’d be forgiven for thinking that the 1st half markets would be particularly profitable.
-But unfortunately, that’s not entirely the case as most of the action usually occurs in the 2nd half of soccer matches.
+For all the 1st half betting markets, you’d be forgiven for thinking that the 1st half is when it all happens.
+In fact most of the action usually occurs in the 2nd half of soccer matches.

 During the 2018 World Cup only 37% of the goals were scored in the 1st half.
 1st Half betting is mainly concerned with scoring markets which makes it an interesting way to bet on the 2022 FIFA World Cup if you know what to look for.

-From the example below you’ll see that the predicted likelihood of a draw based on the odds favors the 1st half 1×2 bet rather than the 90 minute 1×2 bet.
+From the example below you’ll see the increased likelihood of a draw in the 1st half 1×2 bet compared to the 90 minute 1×2 bet.

-You can also opt for the alternative approach if you anticipate a goal to be scored.
 With the draw-no-bet market, your stake will be pushed if the 1st half ends in a draw.
-The +0.25 handicap is also a good bet which acts the same as the draw-no-bet as it removes the possibility of a draw.
+A handicap with a +/- .5 also removes the possibility of a draw.

 Live betting on the 2nd half affords you the luxury of analyzing data from a team’s 1st half performance to gauge what’s likely going to happen in the 2nd half of the match and the best bets going forward.